I come from a family of educators.

 Leverage your history.

 If you haven’t studied or worked in B2B spaces, you might be thinking you’re working at a loss, but you’ve got more exposure than you probably know.
 From desk chairs to Internet service, software, and food supplies, you’re around B2B ALL the time.
+(I’ve talked to people who’ve done years temping and didn’t realize just how much knowledge they had of B2B just from working a front desk.)

 Pay attention next time you’re going about your day, and you’ll start to see logos, delivery people, trucks, and even ads (more B2B advertisers are hitting traditional media channels.)
 You’ll be surprised at what you see.